Prostate-Specific Antigen (PSA) Test

 A second large trial, the European Randomized Study of Screening for Prostate Cancer (ERSPC), compared prostate cancer deaths in men randomly assigned to PSA-based screening or no screening.
 As in the PLCO, men in ERSPC who were screened for prostate cancer had a higher incidence of the disease than control men.
 In contrast to the PLCO, however, men who were screened had a lower rate of death from prostate cancer (4, 5).

-The United States Preventive Services Task Force has analyzed the data, principally from the PLCO and ERSPC trials, and estimated that, for every 1,000 men ages 55 to 69 years who are screened every 1 to 4 years for 10 to 15 years (6):
+The United States Preventive Services Task Force has analyzed the data from all reported prostate cancer screening trials, principally from the PLCO and ERSPC trials, and estimated

 - About 1 death from prostate cancer would be avoided